bardu98/DyNA/README.md

 `data_processing_embedding.py`

 ### 2. Hyperparameter Optimization
+To run the hyperparameter optimization, execute: `hyperparameters_searching_and_benchmarking_results.py`

-We utilized the Optuna framework on the external HS dataset to search for the best model configuration.
-To run the hyperparameter search, use:
+We utilized the Optuna framework on the external HS dataset to search for the optimal model configuration.
+Notably, while performing the search, this script simultaneously outputs the model's performance on the blind test set that is left out during cross-validation.

-`Cadmus_hyperparameters.py`
+The optimization results and the complete trial history are persistently stored in an SQLite database.
+You can access them using the study name `optuna_results` within the `optuna_results.db` file.

 ---